eobrain/funcgo/README.md

 The above example introduces a number of new language features.

-First note the _dictionary literal_ which in this case creates a dictionary with two entries.
+First note the _dictionary literal_ which creates a dictionary with two entries.

-In this case the keys are _keywords_ which in Funcgo are distinguished by being all-uppercase.
+Here the keys are _keywords_ which in Funcgo are distinguished by being all-uppercase.
 Unlike symbols that evaluate to something else, keywords just evaluate to themselves and are most commonly used like this as dictionary keys.

 Note that to extract values from the dictionary you treat it as if it were a function, using the key as the parameter to the function.